grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Yes," said Hemi.
 "Western Federated Socialists on the east side of it, Consolidated States of the Archipelago Islands on the west side of it."
 He looked at the date printed in the corner of the chart.
 "At least as of the printing of this chart, eight months ago."

 "We need to head towards Stilt City.
 But I think we should take a slightly less than direct course."
 Percy drew an arcing route on the chart with the tip of her finger.
 She indicated a point on the arc.
-"And I asked Shakes to rendezvous with us here.
+"I asked Shakes to rendezvous with us here.
 I hired him to help us out on this run."

+[//]: # (----- EDIT REVIEWED TO HERE -----)

 "Good.
 And yes, further into the Consolidated States waters will be better.
 They are far less likely to bother us, and we can travel for a few days while remaining in their waters.
 But..."
 He took another chart from the stack of rolled charts and unrolled it in front of Percy.
 "To get to Stilt City, we eventually have to head through these waters in the south.
 A highly contested area.
 At least three -- up to five -- Authorities all claiming parts of it."